RednibCoding/tinlang/README.md

 ### Numbers

-Numbers in Tin can be integers or floating-point values.
+Numbers in Tin can be of type `int` or `float64`.
 They are used in mathematical expressions and comparisons.

 Example: